kumaradityag/barebones-llm-chat/README.md

 corporation you are at probably won't allow you to have such a port, probably), and point the chatbot to the IP and port that you are using.

-If you go with this option, you might need to uncomment the websocket found in `index.html`
+If you go with this option, you might need to do some changes to the way the BASE_URL is set in `index.html`

 # What LLMs are supported?